joshuapaschall/listhitapp/README.md

 A new `profiles` table mirrors entries in `auth.users`.
 Run `migrations/archive/020-create-profiles.sql` if your database doesn't include it.
 A new `notes` column stores metadata on each call.
 If upgrading, run `migrations/archive/024-add-call-notes.sql` to add it.

-The campaign system uses Telnyx for SMS and SendFox for email.
+The campaign system uses Telnyx for SMS and AWS SES for email delivery with a leased email queue.
 Define the following variables in `.env.local`:

 - `TELNYX_API_KEY`
 - `TELNYX_PUBLIC_KEY`